quazycrystal/quazycrystal.github.io/_posts/2023-09-30-lime-light.md

 ---

 ## Lime light, 2023
-<Lime light, 2023> series consists of 6 artworks.
+< Lime light > series consists of 6 artworks.
 It is a collection of pieces delivering dreamy light inspired by everyday scenes and dynamic emotions.
 <div class="carousel-container">
 <!-- Thumbnails -->